canonical/saml-integrator-operator/docs/explanation/charm-architecture.md

 The SAML Integrator charm fetches SAML metadata details based on the provided configuration and propagates them through a Juju integration.

-The SAML Integrator can be deployed in Kubernetes and machine models and is a workloadless charm.
+The SAML Integrator can be deployed in Kubernetes and machine models.
+As a workloadless charm, the SAML Integrator doesn't have any OCI images.

 The metadata can be provided directly, through the configuration option `metadata`, or it can be provided through the configuration option `metadata_url`.
 In the latter case, the SAML integrator charm will get the XML SAML metadata document from